Drunk Driver Accident Lawsuit Loans

 National statistics and fatality rates

-According to the CDC, every day 29 people lose their lives because of a drunk driver.
-That means that approximately one person dies every 50 minutes.
-The total cost of alcohol-related crashes annually totals 44.5 billion.
+According to the CDC, 29 people lose their lives every day because of a drunk driver.
+This means approximately one person dies every 50 minutes.
+The annual cost of alcohol-related crashes totals $44.5 billion.

-In 2016 a total of 10,497 people died as a result of a drunk driver.
-That accounted for 28% of all accidents in the United States.
+In 2016, a total of 10,497 people died as a result of a drunk driver.
+This accounted for 28% of all traffic fatalities in the United States.

-Each year 1 million individuals are arrested for drinking and driving.
-However, 111 million people report drinking and driving, meaning only 1% of people who drink and drive are caught.
+Each year, 1 million individuals are arrested for drinking and driving.
+However, 111 million episodes of drinking and driving are reported, meaning only 1% of these incidents result in an arrest.

 Why Choose Uplift